josipkrapac/josipkrapac.github.io/_posts/2024-09-22-input-formats.md

 ## Tasks
 ### Structure and properties prediction
-Usually good results are obtained using quantum mechanical simulations, but these are slow.
-The goal is to achieve result as close possible to those, by employing ML methods that are orders of magnitude faster.
+Best results are obtained using quantum mechanical simulations, which capture the problem at the level of atoms, but these are slow.
+The goal of this group of methods is to achieve result as close possible to more precise ones, by employing ML methods that are orders of magnitude faster.
 ### Sequence / composition design
 #### Rational design
 #### Directed evolution